Threshold resummation for $Z$-boson pair production at NNLO+NNLL: Acknowledgements

 where $\as=\frac{\alpha_s}{4 \pi}$ and $\alpha_s$ is the strong coupling constant.
 Using the universal $G_N$ and the process dependent $g_0$, resummation for two Higgs boson production in the gluon fusion channel at N$^3$LO + N$^3$LL has been achieved in \cite{AH:2022elh}.

-It is also possible to resum part (or full) of the $g_0$ by including them in the exponent \cite{Bonvini:2014joa,Bonvini:2016frm,Eynck:2003fn,Das:2019btv,Ajjath:2020rci}, which however have subleading effect as these contributions are not dominated in the threshold region.
+It is also possible to resum part (or all) of the $g_0$ by including them in the exponent \cite{Bonvini:2014joa,Bonvini:2016frm,Eynck:2003fn,Das:2019btv,Ajjath:2020rci}, which, however, have a subleading effect as these contributions are not dominated in the threshold region.

-The N-independent coefficient $ g_{0} $ is computed based on the formalism given in Ref. \cite{Ahmed:2020nci}, the expression for $ g_{01} $ and $ g_{02} $ are given in Appendix \ref{appendixa}.
-The $ g_{01} $ requires one loop virtual computations ($ \mathcal{M}_{(0,1)} $), we have computed the amplitude $ \mathcal{M}_{(0,1)} $ using our in-house FORM \cite{Ruijl:2017dtg} code and the expression is given in Appendix \ref{appendixa}.
-The full $ g_{02} $ expression requires two-loop ($ \mathcal{M}_{(0,2)} $) computation as well as the one-loop squared ($\mathcal{M}_{(1,1)}$).
-The two loop virtual amplitude $ \mathcal{M}_{(0,2)} $ are reconstructed using {\tt VVamp} package \cite{Gehrmann:2015ora}, while the $ \mathcal{M}_{(1,1)} $ is obtained by squaring $ \mathcal{M}_{(0,1)} $.
+The $N$-independent coefficient $ g_{0} $ is computed based on the formalism given in Ref. \cite{Ahmed:2020nci}, the expression for $ g_{01} $ and $ g_{02} $ are given in Appendix \ref{appendixa}.
+The $ g_{01} $ requires one-loop virtual computations ($ \mathcal{M}_{(0,1)} $); we have computed the amplitude $ \mathcal{M}_{(0,1)} $ using our inhouse \texttt{FORM} \cite{Ruijl:2017dtg} code and the expression is given in Appendix \ref{appendixa}.
 To obtain the results in $z$ space, one needs to do the Mellin inversion as,

 This complex integral contains the Landau pole at $N =\exp\big(1/(2 \as \beta_0) -\gamma_E\big)$, which makes the choice of contour very important.
 The Mellin inversion is performed \cite{Vogt:2004ns} along the contour $N=c + x~ \exp(i\phi)$, where $x$ is real variable.
-Following the \textit{minimal prescription} \cite{Catani:1996yz}, we choose the value of $c$ such that all the singularities except the Landau pole lies on the left side of the integration contour.
-For numerical results we choose $c=1.9$ and $\phi=3\pi/4$.
+Following the \textit{minimal prescription} \cite{Catani:1996yz}, we choose the value of $c$ such that all the singularities except the Landau pole lie on the left side of the integration contour.
+For numerical results we choose $c=1.9$ and $\phi=3\pi/4$. \mk{It may be noted that the results are dependent on the choice of the prescription.
+Several studies have been done in the past in this direction \cite{Berger:1997gz,Kidonakis:2000ui,Forte:2006mi,Kidonakis:2018ybz,Hinderer:2018nkb}.
+It is to be noted that the there are other prescriptions to deal with the Landau pole like Borel presciption \cite{Bonvini:2016frm}.
+Although these prescriptions differ by subleading terms, they give similar numerical results in the high $Q$ region \cite{Bonvini:2016frm}. }

 Finally, the matched results can be written as,